-Vote On Directors PROPOSAL 1: ELECTION OF DIRECTORS: To elect as directors all of the nominees listed below to serve until our next annual meeting of 1. stockholders and until their successors are elected and qualified: Nominees: 01) Barry M. Monheit 06) Colton R. Melby For Withhold For All 02) Robert L. Scott 07) Mitchell A. Saltz All All Except 03) Michael F. Golden 08) David M. Stone 04) Jeffrey D. Buchanan 09) I. Marie Wadecki 05) John B. Furman To withhold authority to vote for any individual nominee(s), mark the "For All Except" and write the number(s) of the nominee(s) on the line below.
-Vote on Proposals PROPOSAL 2: To approve an amendment to our For Against Abstain Amended and Restated Articles of Incorporation to provide for staggered three-year terms for members of our Board of Directors.
-3. PROPOSAL 3: To approve the potential issuance of shares For Against Abstain of our common stock in connection with the conversion of, and the potential payment of a make whole premium on, our 4% senior convertible notes due 2026.
-PROPOSAL 4: To ratify the appointment of BDO For Abstain Against Seidman, LLP, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending April 30, 2008.
+PROPOSAL 1: ELECTION OF DIRECTORS: To elect as directors all o stockholders and until their successors are elected and qualified: of the nominees l listed below to serve until our next annual meeting of 01) Barry M. Monheit 06) Colton R. Melby For Withhold For All 02) Robert L. Scott 07) Mitchell A. Saltz All All Except 03) Michael F. Golden 08) David M. Stone 04) Jeffrey D. Buchanan 09) I. Marie Wadecki 05) John B. Furman To withhold authority to vote for any individual nominee(s), mark the "For A All Except" and write the number(2) of th e nominee(s) on the line bel To withhold addictity to vote for any individual nonlinee(5), mark the 1011 - and write the humber(2) or th e nominee(3) on the line ber 01 a Proposals PROPOSAL 2: To approve an amendment to our For Against Abstain Amended and Restated Articles of Incorporation to provide 0 for staggered three-year terms for members of our Board of Directors.
+For Against Abstain PROPOSAL 3: To approve the potential issuance of shares of our common stock in connection with the conversion of, For Against Abstain PROPOSAL 3: To approve the potential issuance of shares PROPOSAL 3: To approve the potential issuance of shares of our common stock in connection with the conversion of, and the potential payment of a make whole premium on, our 4% senior convertible notes due 2026.
+PROPOSAL 3: To approve the potential issuance of shares of our common stock in connection with the conversion of, and the potential payment of a make whole premium on, our 4% senior convertible notes due 2026.
+PROPOSAL 4: To ratify the appointment of BDO For Against Abstain PROPOSAL 3: To approve the potential issuance of shares of our common stock in connection with the conversion of, and the potential payment of a make whole premium on, our 4% senior convertible notes due 2026.
+D made, this proxy will be voted FOR all directors and FOR proposals 2, 3, and 4.
+If any other matters properly come before the meeting, the person named in this proxy will vote in their discretion.